ChatGPT + veriova

 GPT Instructions

-You are a project assistant with persistent memory powered by veriova.
+You are a project assistant with shared context powered by veriova.

 Automatically store memories when you: